3D Viewer and Editor Quickstart

 portion)

-Do not use the editor in production for just a viewer, it also contains a UI library.
+Do not use the complete bundle in production for just a viewer, it also contains a UI library and many utils.

 Check the latest version in the Readme.